Sefton Park: History

-Sefton Park is one of the largest in the "ribbon of Parks" originally envisaged in 1850s by the Liverpool Improvement Committee and which came eventually to include Newsham and Stanley Parks.
-Even though it was recognised by politicians that clean, fresh open spaces were now regarded as necessity there was an outcry from the public that £250,000 was extravagant and wasteful.
-The park's layout was funded by selling plots of land for housing on the perimeter of neighbouring Princes Park.
+Sefton Park is one of the largest in the "ribbon of parks" originally envisaged in 1850s by the Liverpool Improvement Committee and which came eventually to include Newsham Park and Stanley Park.
+Even though it was recognised by politicians that clean, fresh open spaces were a necessity, there was an outcry from the public that a sum of £250,000 was extravagant and wasteful.
+The park's layout was funded by selling plots of land for housing on the perimeter of neighbouring Prince's Park.

 Soon after, a European competition was launched to design a grand park.
 29 entries were received and the competition was won by a French landscape architect Édouard André with work on the design also undertaken by Liverpool architect Lewis Hornblower.
 The park was opened on 20 May 1872 by Prince Arthur who dedicated it "for the health and enjoyment of the townspeople".